Rape allegations among cases affected by Cadder ruling

 "Almost 900 accused persons will no longer face justice," he said.

-"Some of those include High Court trials where Scotland's most serious crime is prosecuted including murder and rape."'Devastating effect'
+"Some of those include High Court trials where Scotland's most serious crime is prosecuted including murder and rape."

 John Lamont, the Scottish Conservatives justice spokesman said: "We are now seeing the devastating effect this ruling is having on the Scottish justice system.